Douglas Bader: Joining the RAF

 No. 23 Squadron had won the Hendon Air Show "pairs" event in 1929 and 1930.
 In 1931 Bader, teamed with Harry Day, successfully defended the squadron's title in the spring that year.
 In late 1931, Bader undertook training for the 1932 Hendon Air Show, hoping to win a second consecutive title.
 Two pilots had been killed attempting aerobatics.
 The pilots were warned not to practise these manoeuvres under 2000 ft and to keep above 500 ft at all times.

 Nevertheless, on 14 December 1931, while visiting Reading Aero Club, Bader attempted some low-flying aerobatics at Woodley Airfield in a Bulldog Mk.
 IIA, K1676, of 23 Squadron, apparently on a dare.
 His aircraft crashed when the tip of the left wing touched the ground.
-Bader was rushed to the Royal Berkshire Hospital, where, in the hands of the prominent surgeon J. Leonard Joyce (1882–1939), both his legs were amputated—one above and one below the knee.
+Bader was rushed to the Royal Berkshire Hospital, where, in the hands of the prominent surgeon J. Leonard Joyce (1882–1939), parts of both his legs were amputated—one above and one below the knee.
 Bader made the following laconic entry in his logbook after the crash:

 In 1932, after a long convalescence, throughout which he needed morphine for pain relief, Bader was transferred to the hospital at RAF Uxbridge and fought hard to regain his former abilities after he was given a new pair of artificial legs.
 In time, his agonising and determined efforts paid off, and he was able to drive a specially modified car, play golf, and even dance.
 During his convalescence there, he met and fell in love with Thelma Edwards, a waitress at a tea room called the Pantiles on the A30 London Road in Bagshot, Surrey.

 Bader got his chance to prove that he could still fly when, in June 1932, Air Under-Secretary Philip Sassoon arranged for him to take up an Avro 504, which he piloted competently.
 A subsequent medical examination proved him fit for active service, but in April 1933 he was notified that the RAF had decided to reverse the decision on the grounds that this situation was not covered by King's Regulations.
 In May, Bader was invalided out of the RAF, took an office job with the Asiatic Petroleum Company (now Shell) and, on 5 October 1933, married Thelma Edwards.